 The different Gledopto LED controllers explained

-A word on soldering LED strips
+Decoding IP ratings on LED strips

 Gledopto 1ID Controller vs. 2ID Controller: An issue no more

 Gledopto's non-Pro Zigbee LED controllers, come in two flavours: 1ID and 2ID.
 A 1ID controller shows up as one light in your Philips Hue (or other) app or Home Assistant.
 That meant it could be controlled as one light in the same way as a regular Philips Hue light strip.

 Gledopto's 2ID Zigbee LED controllers show up as two lights in your app, or as an individual RGB and CCT light in Home Assistant.
 With 2ID controllers, it is possible to turn on both the coloured and white LEDs on your LED strip simultaneously.
 This gives you more light output and full control over the colour’s saturation.
 When using voice control (Google Home or Amazon Alexa) this can be a bit frustrating as you need to control two separate lights.